leon4rd/test/README.md

-## Have you heard of the band 1023MB?
-They haven't got a gig yet.
+## How come the stadium got hot after the game?
+Because all of the fans left.